yellowmessenger/documentation/docs/platform_concepts/inbox/mobilesdk/cordova.md

 Note : if colors.xml is not present create it

 ### Dimens.xml
+Navigate to project/platforms/android/app/src/main/res/values and in values/dimens.xml add the following

-By overriding the client can control size texts and progress bar.
+By overriding the client can control text size and progress bar.
 ```xml
 <dimen  name="ym_title_size">16sp</dimen>
 <dimen  name="ym_subtitle_size">14sp</dimen>